 Shoes Deform Feet

-Most shoes are so bad for your feet, they are the very cause of deformities like bunions and hammer toes.
-Having danced on pointe shoes as a professional ballet dancer for over two decades, it has taken me several years of intense research and practice to get my own damaged feet back to near-normal again.
+Most shoes are so bad for your feet, they produce flat feet, bunions and hammer toes.
+Having danced on pointe shoes as a professional classical ballet dancer for over two decades, it has taken me several years of intense research and practice to get my own damaged feet back to near-normal again.
 Like ballet pointe shoes, most shoes on the market today are not designed for the natural shape of human feet.
-My findings are worth sharing with anyone who suffers from damaged feet (which is most of us).
-I shall also try to clear up certain myths about shoe wear and explain why high heels are the worst shoes to wear with the reservation that it's OK to dress up once in a while.
+My findings are worth sharing with anyone who has children and/or suffers from damaged feet (which is most of us).
+I shall also clear up some myths propagated by the shoe industry and point your feet towards better, alternative shoe makers.

 Side Effects of Shoes

-Like ballet pointe shoes or Chinese foot binding, high heels and many other shoes can seriously deform your feet.
-Some shoes should carry a government health warning.
-A good posture cannot be achieved unless the base, the feet and ankles are strong and healthy.
-The type of shoes you wear directly affects the health of your feet.
-When the foundation of your body (your feet) is crumbling, the entire building (your whole body) crumbles and eventually collapses.
+Like ballet pointe shoes or Chinese foot binding, Western shoes for men and women can seriously deform your feet because their design follows an unnatural shoe last shape.
+A good posture cannot be achieved unless the base-foundation, the feet and ankles are strong and healthy.
+The type of shoes you wear directly affects the health of your entire body.
+When the foundation is crumbling, the entire building crumbles and eventually collapses.

 Why do we Wear Shoes?
 Don't be a Push-Over

 The original function of shoes is to protect the feet from rough ground and weather.
 The bigger and broader your base, the stronger and more grounded and balanced your stance will be.
 If your toes are squashed together and not allowed to spread out as they are designed to do for maximum balance, then the weight of your body is being shifted backwards mostly onto the heels in tight, narrow flat shoes.
 In high heels, the weight is shifted on the forefoot.
 In both cases, ill-fitting shoes not only cause permanent damage to the feet, they also make you prone to being very easily pushed over when you are are standing or walking.
 Don't be a push-over!